zzyAnna/RAGEN/README.md

 python train.py --config-name base
 ```

-For parameter efficient training with LoRA, we provide a default configuration with LoRA enabled in `config/base-lora.yaml`.
+### Parameter efficient training with LoRA
+We provide a default configuration with LoRA enabled in `config/base-lora.yaml`.
 To customize the LoRA settings, see the the `lora` section at the top of the configuration file.

 To train with LoRA: